divyansh1398/AVAX-ADV-2/README.md

 ```

 #### Step 3: View Your Balance
-Now, let's check that the mint worked right by checking our balance.
+Now, let's verify that the minting process was successful by confirming our balance.
 You can do
 so by running the following command from this location:
 ```bash
 ./build/token-cli key balance
 ```

-When you are done, the output should look something like this:
+When you are done, the output should look like this:
 ```
 database: .token-cli
 address: token1rvzhmceq997zntgvravfagsks6w0ryud3rylh4cdvayry0dl97nsjzf3yp